fhamborg/news-please/README.md

 You can find more information on usage and development in our [wiki TODO SÖREN](TODO)!

 ## Acknoledgements
-This project would not have been possible without the help of many students who spent time working on the extraction.
+This project would not have been possible without the help of many students who spent time working on the extraction (ordered alphabetically):

 * Moritz Bock
 * Michael Fried